Niall Stanage

-Niall Stanage (born 18 June 1974) is a Northern Irish journalist and associate editor of the American political newspaper, The Hill.
+Niall Stanage (born 18 June 1974) is a Northern Irish journalist and associate editor of the American political newspaper The Hill.

 Biography

-Stanage was born in 1974 in Belfast, Northern Ireland and attended Carryduff Primary School and Methodist College Belfast.
-He describes his upbringing thus: "I was the product of a family that identified primarily as Irish rather than British — and that was nominally Protestant, yet in reality secular".
+Stanage was born in 1974 in Belfast, Northern Ireland, and attended Carryduff Primary School and Methodist College Belfast.
+He describes his upbringing thus: "I was the product of a family that identified primarily as Irish rather than British—and that was nominally Protestant, yet in reality secular".
 He went on to read English at St Edmund Hall, Oxford, graduating in 1995.
-In the 1990s, he performed as a singer-songwriter, playing acoustic guitar and harmonica at various live gigs across the British Isles.
+In the 1990s, he performed as a singer-songwriter, playing acoustic guitar and harmonica at various live gigs across Ireland and Britain.

 Stanage is a former editor of Magill and a regular contributor to the New York Observer, while also covering the United States for The Sunday Business Post.
 He has written for Salon, The Wall Street Journal, The Guardian and the Irish Independent, among other publications.
 He is a frequent guest on The Stand with Eamon Dunphy podcast.
 He is currently Associate Editor of The Hill.
+As of 2025, he is a presenter on Rising.